 By just about any measure, Facebook had quite an incredible private run.

 Quit living in the past.

 But that was then, and this is now.
 Will the largest social network in the world be able to translate that success into public triumph?

 At this point, instead of needing a $1 million net worth or $200,000 in annual income, any Joe off the street with $100 in his pocket can potentially buy in.

 From here on out, instead of having to answer to a handful of private investors, Mark Zuckerberg will be tasked with appeasing millions of public investors who will want to have his head if he makes a mistake.
 He'll be scrutinized by industry watchers and regulators at the SEC.
 He'll need to be mindful of the all-important "consensus estimate" every time Facebook publicly reports quarterly earnings results.

 Is it worth it?

-The $100 billion question on everyone's minds is whether Facebook can live up to its lofty valuation and triple-digit P/E. Even though Facebook has generated less than $1 billion in net income over the past four quarters, it has a massive user base that shouldn't be taken lightly.
+The $100 billion question on everyone's minds is whether or not Facebook can live up to its lofty valuation and triple-digit P/E. Even though Facebook has generated less than $1 billion in net income over the past four quarters, it has a massive user base that shouldn't be taken lightly.